kailermai/tp/docs/DeveloperGuide.md

 **Use case: UC10 Edit student record**

 **Preconditions:**
 * The TA has already added the student to the class.
-T
 * The student has an existing record for the specified week.

 **Guarantees:** The record in the specified week is updated for the correct student in the class.